 Even though most functions remain adequate, the decline in function means that older people are less able to handle various stresses, including strenuous physical activity, extreme temperature changes in the environment, and disorders.
 This decline also means that older people are more likely to experience side effects from drugs.
 Some organs are more likely to malfunction under stress than others.
 These organs include the heart and blood vessels, the urinary organs (such as the kidneys), and the brain.

 Bones tend to become less dense.
-Loss of bone density is termed osteopenia and severe loss of bone density (including occurrence of a fracture due to loss of bond density) is osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
+Moderate loss of bone density is termed osteopenia and severe loss of bone density (including occurrence of a fracture due to loss of bond density) is osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more .
 With osteoporosis, bones become weaker and more likely to break.
 In women, loss of bone density speeds up after menopause because less estrogen is produced.
 Estrogen helps prevent too much bone from being broken down during the body’s normal process of forming, breaking down, and re-forming bone.

 Bones become less dense partly because they contain less calcium (which gives bones strength).
 The amount of calcium decreases because the body absorbs less calcium from foods.
 Also, levels of vitamin D, which helps the body use calcium, decrease slightly.
 Certain bones are weakened more than others.
 Those most affected include the end of the thighbone (femur) at the hip, the ends of the arm bones (radius and ulna) at the wrist, and the bones of the spine (vertebrae).